How to clean leather couch at home

 - Wipe down with a suede brush.

-- If you have a dry stain, brush it gently with a suede brush then use a brown gum eraser to remove the stain (a small piece of sandpaper can also be used here if the stain is stubborn but make sure you do this very gently).
+- If there are dry stains, brush them gently with a suede brush then use a brown gum eraser to remove the stains.
+A small piece of sandpaper can also be used here if the stain is stubborn, but make sure you do this very gently.

-- When the stain is gone, use a suede brush to neaten.
+- Finally, when the stain is gone, use a suede brush to neaten your couch.

 Leather Couch Cleaning FAQs